gevamu/gevamu.github.io/content/4.examples/query-payment-states.md

 }
 ```

-### Query payments by date range
+### Payment queries by date range

-Querying objects by a date range is a common task for many businesses.
-The following example shows how to implement this functionality.
+Querying objects by a date range is a common task for different business domains.
+The following example shows how to implement this functionality in relation to the Gevamu Payment solution:

 ```kotlin
 import java.time.Instant